History of the World Wide Web: Precursors

+ENQUIRE

 In 1980, Tim Berners-Lee, at the European Organization for Nuclear Research (CERN) in Switzerland, built ENQUIRE, as a personal database of people and software models, but also as a way to experiment with hypertext; each new page of information in ENQUIRE had to be linked to another page.
 When Berners-Lee built ENQUIRE, the ideas developed by Bush, Engelbart, and Nelson did not influence his work, since he was not aware of them.
 However, as Berners-Lee began to refine his ideas, the work of these predecessors would later help to confirm the legitimacy of his concept.

 During the 1980s, many packet-switched data networks emerged based on various communication protocols (see Protocol Wars).
 One of these standards was the Internet protocol suite, which is often referred to as TCP/IP.
 As the Internet grew through the 1980s, many people realized the increasing need to be able to find and organize files and use information.
 By 1985, the Domain Name System (upon which the Uniform Resource Locator is built) came into being.
 Many small, self-contained hypertext systems were created, such as Apple Computer's HyperCard (1987).

+Return to CERN

 Berners-Lee's contract in 1980 was from June to December, but in 1984 he returned to CERN in a permanent role, and considered its problems of information management: physicists from around the world needed to share data, yet they lacked common machines and any shared presentation software.
 Shortly after Berners-Lee's return to CERN, TCP/IP protocols were installed on Unix machines at the institution, turning it into the largest Internet site in Europe.
 In 1988, the first direct IP connection between Europe and North America was established and Berners-Lee began to openly discuss the possibility of a web-like system at CERN.
 He was inspired by a book, Enquire Within upon Everything.
+Many online services existed before the creation of the World Wide Web, such as CompuServe, Usenet, Internet Relay Chat, Telnet and bulletin board systems.
+Before the internet, UUCP was used for online services such as e-mail, and BITNET was also another popular network.